Psylocke: Kanon Sainouchi

 Sainouchi appears in Ultimate X-Men.
+Kanon is the Ultimate counterpart of Kwannon.
 She is a senior at Idori High School, an expert fencer, and younger sister of a police officer named Tatsuya.

 In other media

-Psylocke, primarily based on Betsy Braddock's characterization while her mind was in Kwannon's body, has been adapted in various forms of media, including films, television series, and video games.
-Olivia Munn portrayed the character in the 2016 film X-Men: Apocalypse.
+Psylocke has been adapted in various forms of media, including films, television series, and video games.
+Olivia Munn portrayed the character in the film X-Men: Apocalypse.
+She appears in X-Men '97 season 2, voiced by Naoko Mori.

 The Sai incarnation of Psylocke from Demon Days: X-Men appears as a playable character in the video game Marvel Rivals, voiced by Alpha Takahashi in the English version.